-The Board of Directors is currently comprised of 12 directors, five of whom are independent.
-On May 28, 2020, assuming the election of all proposed director nominees at the Meeting, the Board of Directors will remain comprised of 12 directors with five of them being independent.
+The Board of Directors is currently comprised of 13 directors, seven of whom are independent.
+On June 3rd, 2021, assuming the election of all proposed director nominees at the Meeting, the Board of Directors will be comprised of 12 directors with seven of them being independent.

 Pursuant to NI 52-110, an independent director is one who is free from any direct or indirect relationship which could, in the view of the Board of Directors, be reasonably expected to interfere with a director's exercise of independent judgment.
 Messrs.
-Hanley, O'Neill and Philip and Mses.
-Métayer and Samardzich are independent under these standards.
+Hanley, Hernández, Nomicos and Philip and Mses.
+Kountze, Métayer and Samardzich are independent under these standards.

 As described above, all of the independent directors are standing for re-election.
 Mr. Boisjoli is not independent under these standards as he is the President and Chief Executive Officer of the Company.
 Messrs.
-Bekenstein and Robbins are not considered independent because of their relationship with BCI.
+Bekenstein is not considered independent because of his relationship with BCI.
 Mr. Pierre Beaudoin is not considered independent as he is the son of Claire Bombardier Beaudoin and Laurent Beaudoin, who both control Beaudier, a Principal Shareholder, through holding companies which they control.
-Mr. Pierre Beaudoin is also the nephew of Janine Bombardier, Huguette Bombardier Fontaine and J. R. André Bombardier, who own 4338618, a Principal Shareholder, through holding companies which they control.
+Mr. Pierre Beaudoin is also the nephew of Janine Bombardier, Huquette Bombardier Fontaine and J. R. André Bombardier, who own 4338618, a Principal Shareholder, through holding companies which they control.
 Mr. Laporte is not considered independent as, until 2019, he was part of the management of Beaudier, a Principal Shareholder.
 He is also the husband of Nicole Beaudoin, the daughter of Claire Bombardier Beaudoin and Laurent Beaudoin, who both control Beaudier, a Principal Shareholder, through holding companies which they control.
 Nicole Beaudoin, the wife of Mr. Laporte, is also the niece of Janine Bombardier, Huguette Bombardier Fontaine and J.R.
 André Bombardier, who own 4338618, a Principal Shareholder, through holding companies which they control.
-Mr. Charles Bombardier, who is nominated for election as a director for the first time, is not considered independent as he is the son of J. R. André Bombardier, who is part of the management of 4338618, a Principal Shareholder.
+Mr. Charles Bombardier is not considered independent as he is the son of J. R. André Bombardier, who is part of the management of 4338618, a Principal Shareholder.
 Mr. Charles Bombardier is also the nephew of Claire Bombardier Beaudoin and Laurent Beaudoin, former director and current Chairman Emeritus of the Board of Directors, and who both control Beaudier, a Principal Shareholder, through holding companies which they control.
-Mr. Nomicos is not considered independent by virtue of having received consulting fees in excess of \$75,000 (U.S.\$176,000) in Fiscal 2018 for services rendered to the Company in connection with the review of strategic opportunities.
 See "General Information - Voting Shares Outstanding and Principal Shareholders".
 Although in the view of the Board of Directors such directors are not independent for the purposes of NI 52-110, 11 of the 12 directors are not members of the Company's management.

 The Company has taken steps to ensure that adequate structures and processes are in place to permit the Board of Directors to function independently of management of the Company.
 For instance, at every regularly scheduled meeting of the Board of Directors, there is a private session where the members of the management, including the President and CEO, are not present.
-In addition, any independent director may, at any time, if considered necessary to facilitate open and candid discussion among the independent directors, call a meeting or request an in camera session without management and non-independent directors.
-No such meetings were held during Fiscal 2020.
+In addition, any independent director may, at any time, if considered necessary to facilitate open and candid discussion among the independent directors, call a meeting or request an in-camera session without management and non-independent directors.
+No such meetings were held during Fiscal 2021.

-Following last year's annual shareholder meeting, Mr. José Boisjoli became Chairman of the Board of Directors and Mr. Michael Hanley was appointed as independent Lead Director in order to ensure appropriate leadership for the independent directors.
-See "Position Descriptions" for further details on the respective roles of the Chairman and the Lead Director.
+Further to the annual shareholder meeting held on May 30, 2019, Mr. José Boisjoli became Chair of the Board of Directors and Mr. Michael Hanley was appointed as independent Lead Director in order to ensure appropriate leadership for the independent directors.
+See "Position Descriptions" for further details on the respective roles of the Chair and the Lead Director.